Itayventura/Itayventura/README.md

 - I have in-depth understanding of data structures and related algorithms, object-oriented programming and design
 - I have deep knowledge in RDBMS, designed and implemented from scratch database for apps in Java and Python.
 - I am familiar with JDBC, JPA Hiberante, Reactive Hibernate, JPQL.
-- I am passionate about Software architechture and I am familiar with DDD, Clean Architechture, and Hexgonal Architechture.
+- I am passionate about software architechture and I am familiar with DDD, Clean Architechture, and Hexgonal Architechture.
-- I always follow the Clean Code principles and the boy scout rule - leave the code cleaner than I found it.
+- I always follow the Clean Code principles and the boy scout rule - leave the code cleaner than you found it.
 - I graduated BSc in Computer Science at Tel Aviv University on 2020.
 - My projects are available [here](https://github.com/itayventura?tab=repositories)